The Roku Streambar Pro is our favorite soundbar — here's why | CNN Underscored

-Roku is a household name when it comes to streaming and set top boxes, but for the last couple of years, the company has ventured into a new area: audio.
+Roku is a household name when it comes to streaming and set-top boxes, but for the last couple of years, the company has ventured into a new area: audio.
 More specifically, 2-in-1 devices that combine soundbar-quality audio and a 4K Roku streaming player all in one.
-The original Roku Smart Soundbar was once our top soundbar pick, and its successor, the Roku Streambar Pro, is currently sitting at the top of our best soundbars list in 2021.
+The original Roku Smart Soundbar was once our top soundbar pick, and its successor, the Roku Streambar Pro, is currently sitting at the top of our best soundbars list for 2021.

-So why take some time to give it a full review now, months after its release and earning our top nod?
+So why take some time to give it a full review now, months after it was released and earned our top nod?
 Because you, dear reader, deserve a thorough review.
-After extensively using the Roku Streambar Pro, which is currently on sale through Sept.
-11 for $149, we’re ready to opine.
+After extensively using the Roku Streambar Pro, which is currently on sale through September 11 for $149.99, we’re ready to opine.

 The Roku Streambar Pro combines quality sound with a robust 4K Roku player for an excellent all-in-one package.